Model Evaluation

 In the example above, we define settings to ensure that initial values of learnable parameters (of the model these settings are used for) are sampled from the uniform distribution.
 We also set properties utilized by evaluators: the number of epochs (\(100\)) and the optimizer, which is set to Stochastic gradient descent (SGD) with a learning rate of \(0.1\).

-Evaluator Training/Testing Interfaceļƒ
+Evaluator Training/Testing Interface

-The evaluatorā€™s basic interface consists of two methods - train and test for training on a dataset and evaluating on a dataset, respectively.
-Both methods have the same interface and are implemented in two modes - generator and non-generator.
+The model’s basic interface consists of two methods — train and test for training on a dataset and evaluating on a dataset, respectively.

-results = neuralogic_evaluator.train(dataset, generator=False)
+results = model.train(dataset, epochs=100)